headwinds/sc2jsonhunt/README.md

 #### challenge

 I want to be able to take an Starcraft 2 replay file and produce to json dump of all the game events which I can use in my javascript experiments.
-I'm planning to use the events to possibly create a game where you need to guess the next event based on what's happening to help you make better decisions and improve build order recall.
-Should I drone or produce units?
-What did [Jaedong](http://wcs.battle.net/sc2/en/players/jaedong) do?

 #### log